-We’re heading to Philly!
+We’re heading to Philly and Houston!
 Design & Manufacturing Philadelphia will take place Oct.
-7-8.
+7-8, while Design & Manufacturing Texas will be in Houston Oct.
+13-14.
 Get up close with the latest design and manufacturing technologies, meet qualified suppliers for your applications, and expand your network.
 Learn from experts at educational conferences and specialty events.
-Register today and join us at Philadelphia’s premier industry showcase!
+Register today for our premier industry showcases in Philadelphia and Texas!

 Elizabeth Montalbano is a freelance writer who has written about technology and culture for more than 15 years.
 She has lived and worked as a professional journalist in Phoenix, San Francisco and New York City.
 In her free time she enjoys surfing, traveling, music, yoga and cooking.
 She currently resides in a village on the southwest coast of Portugal.